 The Consumer Trust, Choice, and Competition Working Group was chartered first by the GNSO Council on 7 September 2011.
 It was intended that the Charter (link) could also be formally endorsed by ALAC and ccNSO, but their endorsement was not a requirement for participation in the Working Group.
 The charter Drafting Team understood that its goal was to produce advice for consideration by GNSO, ccNSO, GAC and ALAC, each of whom was asked for advice as part of the Board resolution discussed above.
 Each AC/SO may act independently on the Working Group’s draft advice, and may endorse all, part, or none of the draft advice as it decides how to respond to the Board resolution.

 The Working Group understands that the purpose of this advice is to provide ICANN’s board with definitions, measures, and targets that could be useful to the Affirmation review team that will convene one year after new gTLDs are launched.
 However, the Working Group understands that this advice cannot pre-determine or otherwise limit the scope of the future Affirmation review team.
+Additionally, this advice is not intended to recommend policy changes or policy development needs.

+The advice does not consider any potential consequences of measuring performance, but is only an attempt at identifying metrics per the ICANN Board resolution.
+Further, the recommendations for any given metric or target does not convey new legal accountability or responsibility on ICANN or Contracted Parties.

+The WG attempted to stay true to the Board resolution and the Affirmation of Commitments by recommending metrics that can be measured and that will contribute to the required assessment of the new gTLD program and how it promoted Consumer Trust, Consumer Choice, and Competition.

 In addition, the Working Group anticipates that ICANN’s board may want to have definitions, measures, and targets established early enough to become part of ICANN’s management objectives as it evaluates new gTLDs this year.
 The Working Group recommends that ICANN staff begin to collect appropriate measures and publish baseline data as soon as the Board has acted on advice from ACs and SOs.